J. Allyn Rosser

 I figured they’d damn well better start getting used to.

-J. Allyn Rosser’s fourth poetry collection, Mimi’s Trapeze, appeared in 2014 from the University of Pittsburgh Press.
+J. Allyn Rosser’s fifth collection of poems, Chronic Transience, is forthcoming in 2025.
+Her fourth, Mimi’s Trapeze, was published by the University of Pittsburgh Press.
 She has received fellowships from the Lannan Foundation, the Guggenheim Foundation, the NEA, and the Ohio Arts Council.
-She teaches at Ohio University.